Economic Drivers Behind European Maritime Exploration

 3.1 National Prestige and Economic Power

 European monarchs understood that economic dominance translated into political influence.
-Control over trade routes meant control over wealth, which in turn allowed monarchs to fund armies, patronize the arts, and expand their influence.
+So control over trade routes meant control over wealth, which in turn allowed monarchs to fund armies, patronize the arts, and expand their influence.
 The “race” between Spain, Portugal, England, France, and the Dutch Republic was fueled by the desire to secure economic superiority and national prestige.

 3.2 Technological Arms Race